spacerest/moon/README.md

 pip install moonmask
 ```

-3. Now to use this package and make an image, open up a python interactive shell:
+3. Now to use this package and make an image, open up a python interactive shell by typing:

 ```bash
 python